-Topography of the study area:
+3.2.1 Topography of the study area:

 The project site is located at the Southeast side from the Bengaluru city with the distance of 17 km.
-Portion of the land is plain and sloping towards north side and remaining land is covered by trees.
-An area covering 10km radius, with project site as centre, is considered as the study area.
-The important features within the study area are listed in table 3.2.
+Full portion of the land is plain where there is no existing trees and sloping towards North side.
+An area covering 10km radius, with project site as center, is considered as the study area.